 UnReal World is a game all about realism—and that goes for hunting too.
-It can be tough to find, track, catch and kill any beast in this game, but with the right strategy, it’s more than possible with this beginner’s guide to hunting.
+It can be tough to find, track, catch and kill any beast in this game.
+But with this guide, it just became a whole lot easier.

 Here’s what beginners need to know and do before starting their first hunt.